 What Are TMJ Treatment Options?

-• Bite Splint Therapy: For recurring or bite-related TMJ issues, a custom bite splint helps guide the jaw back into a balanced position.
-Using K7 technology and neuromuscular measurements, we calibrate the splint to support your most comfortable, natural jaw alignment.
+• Bite splint therapy can support patients with recurring or bite-related TMJ problems.
+A custom bite splint helps guide the jaw into a more balanced position.
+Using K7 technology and neuromuscular measurements, we calibrate the splint to support a more natural and comfortable jaw alignment.

-• Full Mouth Reconstruction (Phase 2 TMJ Treatment): When long-term stabilization is needed, restorative dental care may be recommended to permanently support your ideal bite.
-By reshaping or rebuilding specific teeth, we can help ensure your jaw stays in a healthy position without relying on a splint throughout the day.
+• Full mouth reconstruction, also called Phase 2 TMJ treatment, may offer a long-term solution when the bite needs lasting support.
+By reshaping or rebuilding specific teeth, we can help keep your jaw in a healthier position without depending on a splint throughout the day.

-These options allow us to reduce pain, protect your teeth, and support healthier jaw function—often with benefits that extend to posture, sleep, and overall well-being.
+These treatments can reduce pain, protect your teeth, and support healthier jaw function.
+Many patients also notice benefits related to posture, sleep, and overall well-being.

 What Happens if TMJ Is Left Untreated?